glscene/LZScene/Examples/Readme.txt

 The example demos  for using LZXEngine with Lazarus

-For all this ../Examples/Demoz and AdvDenoz it supposed that
+For all this ../Examples/Demos and AdvDenos it supposed that
 - demos projects are in ..\Examples directory;
 - assets in ..\Assets directory;
 - media files are in ..\Examples\media folder;